 SPAWN USE INSTRUCTIONS – PLEASE READ UPON RECEIPT

 You have just received your order of sawdust spawn.
 Please examine it carefully.
 The bag should be completely sealed.
 The spawn itself should be a relatively uniform mixture of brownish sawdust with whitish mycelium growing through it.
 There should be no green, grey, black or other unusual areas on the spawn.
 The spawn you have received is at its peak for use as an inoculant.
 If you do not intend to use it within the next 10 days refrigerate it at 2-50C.
-The spawn will keep for a few months, however immediate use is recommended because as the spawn matures/ages it becomes more and ‘bound’ by the mycelial hyphae.
+The spawn will keep for a month or more, however immediate use is recommended because as the spawn matures/ages it becomes more and ‘bound’ by the mycelial hyphae.
 Cold temperature will inhibit the development of the mycelial hyphae.
 When the hyphal development progresses too far it can be difficult to break the spawn apart so that it is loose and friable and with a small enough particle size to work your inoculation tool and to insert the spawn into the holes in your logs.
 We recommend that the spawn be used as soon as possible – within 5 days of receipt is best.
 However, if the spawn has been stored refrigerated, bring it to room temperature for a few days before using it.

 Handle the spawn in order to minimize exposure to ubiquitous contaminants such as bacteria and especially mold spores and to prevent dehydration.
 Use the following rules to protect the spawn: